rafaelmuttoni/old-portfolio/README.md

 ## :rocket: Technologies

-This project was developed with the following technologies:
+This project is currently using the following technologies:

 - ⚡ Gatsby
 - ⚛️ React